Home Referral Marketing How Does Referral Marketing Work? A Guide for Small Businesses and Marketers

 Referral marketing is a strategy that empowers customers to promote your brand to others, usually through word of mouth (or “word of keyboard” in our digital world).
 Essentially, referral marketing capitalizes on the trust that consumers have built with their peers in their social circles, creating legitimacy and new leads that eventually lead to sales.

-Whereas traditional advertising relies on a lot of convincing, referral marketing is trusted by default since it comes from someone in your target market already knows.
-Referrals are one of the most effective forms of marketing with 92% of consumers trusting recommendations from people they know, according to a Nielsen survey.
+Whereas traditional advertising relies on a lot of convincing, referral marketing is trusted by default since it comes from someone in your target market who already knows.
+Referrals are one of the most effective forms of marketing, with 92% of consumers trusting recommendations from people they know, according to a Nielsen survey.

 For small businesses and e-commerce companies, referral marketing provides a cost-effective solution for competing in a crowded marketplace.
 If you have the right program in place you can turn your best customers into your biggest advocates.